avalanche-zz/integral-image-tools/README.md

 #### Description

 ##### ii.integral_view
-Calculates matrix of integral image for "image"
+Calculates matrix of integral image for "image" and returns it

 ##### ii.rect_sum
-Calculates sum of pixels of a rectangle within given borders
+Calculates sum of pixels of a rectangle within given borders and returns it

 ### Arguments